Roakz/myCitySubscription/contribute.md

 - Ensure the test suite passes.
 - Issue that pull request!
 - Any contributions you make will be under the MIT Software License
     - In short, when you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ---

-## Report bugs using Github's issues
+## Report Bugs Using Github's Issues

 We use GitHub issues to track public bugs.
-Report a bug by opening a new issue; it's that easy!
+Report a bug by opening a new issue; It's that easy!

 Write bug reports with detail, background, and sample code This is an example of a bug report I wrote, and I think it's not a bad model.
 Here's another example from Craig Hockenberry, an app developer whom I greatly respect.